cuplv/adapton-lab.rust/README.md

     - computational geometry algorithms
     - static analyses of programs

-Adapton provides both a data structures collection and a runtime library to write generic incremental computations.
+As a Rust library, **Adapton** provides both a data structures collection and a runtime library to write generic incremental computations.
 At the highest level, this approach consists of the programmer writing functional programs over inductive, persistant structures, specifically:

  - **lists**,
  - balanced trees representing **sequences**,